 Donald R. Waful has been a dedicated Syracuse citizen for nearly a century.
 As a young adult, he attended Syracuse University where he earned both his Bachelor’s and Master’s degrees.
 He enlisted in the United States army in 1941 and served overseas when the U.S. entered World War II.
 He met his future wife, army nurse Olga “Cassie” Casciolini, while stationed in Northern Ireland.
 He then served in the North African campaign where he was taken as a prisoner of war in 1942.
 He would remain a POW first in Italy, then in Poland, for the duration of the war.
 He was reunited with Cassie at the end of World War II, afterward settling in Syracuse.
 Don went on to have a career in insurance and served as President of the Syracuse Chiefs baseball team for 35 years.
 Waful has remained active in the Syracuse community, both with Syracuse University and the Chiefs baseball team.

-The exhibit will remain open for viewing during regular museum hours (Wednesday, Thursday, & Friday, 10-4 and Saturday & Sunday, 11-4) until Sunday, November 25, 2018.
+The exhibit is open for viewing during regular museum hours (Wednesday, Thursday, & Friday, 10-4 and Saturday & Sunday, 11-4)

 For all questions concerning this exhibit, please contact museum curator, Tom Hunter, at (315) 428-1864 x 320 or Thomas.firstname.lastname@example.org.